networknt/light-doc/content/en/tool/light-codegen/swagger-generator.md

 #### Codegen Site

-You can generate single project or multiple projects from the site https://codegen.lightapi.net with your model and config files.
+You can generate a single project or multiple projects from the site https://codegen.lightapi.net with your model and config files.

 [tutorial for OpenAPI 3.0 generator]: /tutorial/generator/openapi/